yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/_index.md

 Depending on the needs of your application or your organization, you might want to migrate from one cloud provider to another, or from your on-prem data center to a public cloud.
 This could become a daunting task, given the differences between various cloud providers.

-YugabyteDB offers simple patterns to make this migration seamless.
-You could set up two separate universes and replicate from the old data center onto the new one.
-Or you could set up a [Global database](../build-global-apps/global-database) across all your data centers and then configure the database to use just a specific data center using data placement policies.
-For more details, see [Multi-cloud migration](./migration)
+YugabyteDB offers basic patterns to make this migration seamless.
+You can set up two separate universes and replicate from the old data center onto the new one.
+Or you can set up a [Global database](../build-global-apps/global-database) across all your data centers and then configure the database to use just a specific data center using data placement policies.
+For more details, see [Multi-cloud migration](./multicloud-migration).

 ## Learn more